 Each llama on its lead rope will follow you as you set off at a gentle stroll.
 We will accompany you on your llama trek through our fields and down the hill into the village where the llamas are always very well received.
 A trip through the countryside with its open expanses and woodland walks might follow.

 Then we return to the farmyard where the llamas are rewarded with some more food before you release your llama to stroll back to the field.

 Often the llamas will linger for five minutes before leaving - a sure sign that they have enjoyed themselves.

 Being in the countryside with the llamas is what you will enjoy and remember.

 You will notice the different characters of the llamas.
 They are traditionally seen as curious yet aloof and are the most interested of all animals and love new experiences.
 The Golden Valley Llamas herd at Old King Street Farm have distinctive personalities:

 Brodgar is a happy walker.
-He has been promoted to walk leader, and is happy to walk in any position in the string of llamas.
+He has been walk leader for several years, and is happy to walk in any position in the string of llamas.
 A twice former Best Gelding and Agility Champion at the British Llama Society annual show.
 Now handing on trekking duties to a younger generation and is in his last full year trekking

-Golden Valley Stanton Drew is pleased to follow his big uncle Brodgar on full-length treks.
-He is taking over front llama duties from his uncle.
+Golden Valley Stanton Drew has taken over front llama duties from his uncle Brodgar.

-Golden Valley Rollright has joined the trekking herd and walks really well.
-Still only two, he likes to walk in the middle of the line but has shown he will also walk at the front of the line.
+Golden Valley Rollright joined the trekking herd in 2012 and walks really well.
+He often likes to walk in the middle of the line but has shown he will also walk at the front of the line.

-Golden Valley Moai is our youngest regular trekking llama and he shows great interest in all around him.
+Golden Valley Moai is a confident chap and shows great interest in all around him.
 Claims he wants to walk in front, but happiest is a close second place